xamry/twitample/README.md

 describe twitample;
 ```

-2. Create war file of application by running below maven command:
+* Create war file of application by running below maven command:

 ```
 mvn clean install
 ```

 twitample.war will be created into target folder.
-Copy this to <tomcat directory>/webapps
+Copy this to webapps folder under tomcat home.

-2. Start tomcat and hit below URL, and you are ready to go:
+* Start tomcat and hit below URL, and you are ready to go:

 ```
 http://<your host>:<port>/twitample/xhtml/login/login.jsf
 ```